JDASoftwareGroup/jdatech.github.io/_posts/2020-07-21-cube-functionality-to-kartothek.markdown

 geodata++seed/table/country=UK/<uuid>.parquet
 ```

-Thus, A cube can be visualised as a metadataset of multiple datasets as shown in below image.
+Thus, A cube can be visualised as a collection of multiple datasets as shown in below image.

 ![Cube Image](/assets/images/2020-07-21-kartothek-cube.png)